CarletonComputerScienceSociety/ccss-docs/docs/student-handbook/2-academics/2-group.md

 some conversations or meetings will get really tense.
 Arguments about work are alright but they shouldn't bleed into your friendship .
 I've seen way too many friendships broken due to a group project gone wrong.
-I'll list a couple of things one should keep in mind when you're in an argument -
+I'll list a couple of things one should keep in mind when you're in an argument:

 1. There are no stupid questions is always a good group policy to have.
 2. Treat everybody in your team as an equal.
 3. Nobody cares about your GPA/CGPA.
 If you can't win an argument with words,